 Of course, if you don’t have any furniture, moving is as simple as packing up a few boxes and throwing them in the car.

-However, moving the big stuff requires more planning and strategizing to make sure your larger items make it to your new place in one piece.
+However, moving the big stuff requires more planning to make sure your larger items make it to your new place in one piece.
 This is a particularly challenging thing to do if you are planning on finding one of the many out of state moving companies to help you move to a new state.

 One of the largest items you probably have in our home is your sofa.
 Sofas are heavy and cumbersome and cannot be shoved into a box to be shipped at a low-cost.
 Instead, shipping a sofa local or long distance can be pricey if you want to make sure that your sofa has a safe journey to your new home, starting at a minimum of $60 and climbing up to a maximum of hundreds of dollars.